-Su perSecure mode allows you to: Have an individual password and an individual DES KEY.
-Automatically change the DES key in a random manner after each connection without the keys ever being knowable.
-Have a different password on the answering modem to the originating modem.
-Timed expiry of passwords. th these new features, a link between two modems will be very secure.
-No other modem can all either modem and connect because the third party will not know the keys of the other users,
+SuperSecure mode allows you to :

+- □ Have an individual password and an individual DES KEY. - □ Automatically change the DES key in a random manner after each connection without the keys ever being knowable. - $\hfill\square$ Have a different password on the answering modem to the originating modem. - □ Timed expiry of passwords.

+With these new features, a link between two modems will be very secure.
+No other modem can dial either modem and connect because the third party will not know the keys of the other users, even if both passwords are known.